stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

     IV.

-Georgina soothed her brother&rsquo;s hurt as best she could.
+Georgina soothed her brother's hurt as best she could.
 He had come home mentally and physically exhausted and thrown himself on the library lounge; and in that gloomy room, little by little, the faithful sister had taken in the almost incredible news.
 Her consolations were instantaneous and tender, and she made him realise how vast, though unconscious, a tribute